 In the spring of 1860, Grand Commander Pike conferred the several degrees of the Rite, from the 4th to the 32nd inclusive, upon Brothers George C. Whiting, William D. Haley, John G. F. Holston, Gustavus A. Schwarzman, Christopher Ingle, Joseph W. Nairn, William G. Parkhurst, Aaron Van Camp, Ezra L. Stevens, Goff Alfred Hall, and Peter P. Pitchlyn.
 Brother Haley, after having received the degrees, was authorized to confer the same upon a few others, who were unable to be present at the several meetings called by the Grand Commander.

-On June 22, 1860, Letters Patent were issued by Brother Pike, constituting the Grand Consistory of Sublime Princes of the Royal Secret, 32nd Degree; the members forming this body being those above mentioned, along with Benjamin Brown French, Ben Perley Poore, Samuel T. Schugert, and Aaron H. Palmer.
-The officers were installed on the same day, by Brother Pike.
+On June 22, 1860, having previously assembled a cadre of Brethren willing to assist in establishing Scottish Rite Freemasonry in the District of Columbia, Brother Pike issued Letters Patent constituting a Grand Consistory of Sublime Princes of the Royal Secret, 32nd Degree; with the members forming this body being drawn from those mentioned above, along with Benjamin Brown French, Ben Perley Poore, Samuel T. Schugert, and Aaron H. Palmer: these officers were installed by Brother Pike on the same day.
 On June 28th, the new Grand Consistory gave a complimentary banquet in honor of the Grand Commander.
+The sitting officers of the Grand Consistory, except Pitchlyn and Poore, were reelected on January 22, 1861.

-The Grand Consistory having issued Letters Patent for a Lodge of Perfection, 14th Degree, to be called Osiris Lodge of Perfection No. 1, it was constituted on the evening of June 22, 1860, Albert Pike, Grand Commander, presiding.
+Letters Patent for a Lodge of Perfection of the 14th Degree had been issued by the newly chartered Grand Consistory on the same evening as its own creation to be called Osiris Lodge of Perfection No. 1.
+It was constituted on the evening of June 22, 1860 with Albert Pike, Grand Commander, presiding.
 The following officers were elected and installed: Joseph W. Nairn, Christopher Ingle, Ezra L. Stevens, John G. F. Holston, Benjamin B. French, G. A. Schwarzman, William G Parkhurst, Aaron Van Camp, and Goff Alfred Hall.

-These bodies held their meetings in the Masonic Hall, at the corner of Ninth and D Streets, N. W., where they did considerable work; Brother Ingle receiving for his excellent services the 33rd Degree, at the hands of the Supreme Council in 1861.
+These bodies held their meetings in the Masonic Hall, at the corner of Ninth and D Streets, N. W., where they did considerable work; Brother Ingle receiving for his excellent services the 33rd Degree, at the hands of the Supreme Council at their sesion in New Orleans on the first of April 1861.

 On January 19, 1867, Brothers Benjamin B. French, George C. Whiting, Christopher Ingle, and Ben Perley Poore met at the “Club House,” corner of Fifteenth and H streets, Northwest, to consider the status of the Scottish Rite in the District of Columbia.
 They agreed to do all they could to revive the Rite.
 Although the Grand Consistory and the Osiris Lodge of Perfection still had a dubious existence at this time, they evidently did little or no work, for we find Brother French, the Active 33rd, assisted by some of the other brethren, conferring and communicating the degrees on worthy Master Masons, at various times and places.